2024 KBS Drama Awards

 The 2024 KBS Drama Awards, presented by Korean Broadcasting System (KBS), was held on December 31, 2024, from 19:50 (KST) at KBS Hall in Yeouido, Seoul.
 Jang Sung-kyu in his second consecutive year with Seohyun, a South Korean singer, actress, and songwriter and Moon Sang-min, a South Korean actor and model hosted the award show.

-Due to the tragic crash of Jeju Air Flight 2216 on December 29, 2024, KBS2 decided to cancel the live broadcast of the 2024 KBS Drama Awards on December 31.
+Due to the tragic crash of Jeju Air Flight 2216 on December 29, 2024, KBS2 decided to delay the live broadcast of the 2024 KBS Drama Awards on December 31.
 A special live broadcast to welcome the New Year that was to follow the awards ceremony was also cancelled.

-Instead, the event was recorded and was broadcast on January 11, 2025 at 21:20 (KST).
+Instead, the event was broadcast on January 11, 2025 at 21:20 (KST).
 The winners were announced on the same day.
 Lee Soon-jae won the Grand prize (Daesang) for Dog Knows Everything.
 At the age of 90, he is the oldest grand prize winner among the drama awards.